patilswapnilv/reactpress/README.md

 ## CSS

-There are several available ways to manage your css with reactpress
+There are several available ways to manage your css with Next.js:

-- you can create classic css files and import them like this :
+- you can create classic css files and import them like this in your component :

 ```js
 import "../css/globals.css";
 ```

-- css-in-js with styled-jsx, which is shipped by default with Next : https://github.com/zeit/styled-jsx
+- *css-in-js* is available with `styled-jsx`, which is shipped by default with Next : https://github.com/zeit/styled-jsx

-## deployment
+## Deployment

 Reactpress needs a node server, because on the first page load, html is served by a node server (that's why search engines are able to crawl your content).

-If you don't want to manage a server yourself, Next.js plays really well with now : this is a very easy way to deploy a next.js app : https://zeit.co/now
+If you don't want to manage a server yourself, Next.js plays really well with `now` : this is a very easy way to deploy a *next.js* app : https://zeit.co/now